mdlincoln/mdlincoln.github.io/_posts/2013-10-24-mira-calligraphiae-monumenta.md

     generously supported by the University of Maryland Department of Art History’s Arthur K. Wheelock fellowship.

-[^2]: Hendrix and Vignau-Wilberg, *“Mira calligraphiae monumenta”*, vii
+[^2]: Hendrix and Vignau-Wilberg, *"Mira calligraphiae monumenta"*, vii

 [^3]: The need for closer study of the connections between Rudolfine art
-    and occult study has recently been noted by Kaufmann in “Vistas for Rudolfine Research,” 249
+    and occult study has recently been noted by Kaufmann in "Vistas for Rudolfine Research," 249

-[^4]: Fučiková, “The Fate of Rudolf II’s Collections,” 177–179
+[^4]: Fučiková, "The Fate of Rudolf II’s Collections," 177–179

-[^5]: Hendrix and Vignau-Wilberg, *“Mira calligraphiae monumenta”*, 2
+[^5]: Hendrix and Vignau-Wilberg, *"Mira calligraphiae monumenta"*, 2

 [^6]: Ibid., 34

-[^7]: Kaufmann, “Remarks on the Collections of Rudolf II,” 25; Kaufmann,
+[^7]: Kaufmann, "Remarks on the Collections of Rudolf II," 25; Kaufmann,
     *The Mastery of Nature*, 126–127

-[^8]: Hendrix and Vignau-Wilberg, *“Mira calligraphiae monumenta”*, 34,
+[^8]: Hendrix and Vignau-Wilberg, *"Mira calligraphiae monumenta"*, 34,
     48

-[^9]: Neri, “From Insect to Icon,” 42
+[^9]: Neri, "From Insect to Icon," 42

-[^10]: Hendrix and Vignau-Wilberg, *“Mira calligraphiae monumenta”*, 49
+[^10]: Hendrix and Vignau-Wilberg, *"Mira calligraphiae monumenta"*, 49

 [^11]: Ibid., 45.

-[^12]: Kaufmann and Kaufmann, “The Sanctification of Nature,” 54–56
+[^12]: Kaufmann and Kaufmann, "The Sanctification of Nature," 54–56

-[^13]: Hendrix and Vignau-Wilberg, *“Mira calligraphiae monumenta”*, 48
+[^13]: Hendrix and Vignau-Wilberg, *"Mira calligraphiae monumenta"*, 48

-[^14]: This has also been pointed out in Xerri, “Script and Image,” 18
+[^14]: This has also been pointed out in Xerri, "Script and Image," 18

 [^15]: Eamon, *Science and the Secrets of Nature*, 221–229

-[^16]: Kaufmann, “Remarks on the Collections of Rudolf II,” 25; Gouk,
+[^16]: Kaufmann, "Remarks on the Collections of Rudolf II," 25; Gouk,
-    “Natural Philosophy and Natural Magic,” 236
+    "Natural Philosophy and Natural Magic," 236

 [^17]: Marshall, *The Magic Circle of Rudolf II*, 128–137